Trade Mark or Design?

 What is a trade mark?

 A trade mark is something which enables customers to identify goods or services as coming from a particular source, even if the precise identity of the source is not known.
 Usually trade marks are one or several words, including personal names or a logo, or a combination of a logo and word(s), but can also be, for example, a shape of goods, a sound, a hologram or a motion.
-In theory a smell could be a trade mark; in practice they are exceedingly difficult to register.
+In theory a distinctive smell could be a trade mark; in practice they are exceedingly difficult to register.

 What is a registered design?